 Another thing that’s different about the Christmas show compared to other times of the year is that there’s an extended final scene where you get to fly over Santa’s magical North Pole.
 It’s pretty cool!

-Year-round, the FlyOver Canada film takes you over scenes all over Canada.
+Year-round, the FlyOver Canada film takes you over scenes throughout Canada.
 You fly from the Maritimes on the eastern side of the country, past Toronto, over Niagara Falls, across the Prairies, through the Rocky Mountains and to British Columbia.
 In BC you fly past vineyards in the Okanagan, the province’s coastline and over Vancouver and Canada Place (which is home to the FlyOver Canada theatre).

 The film experience at FlyOver Canada is 4-dimensional.
 In addition to your row of seats moving with every turn in the film, there are smells and touch sensations too.
-While flying you sense the wind, over Niagara Falls and through clouds you feel the mist, and in forest scenes you smell the trees.
+While flying you sense the wind over Niagara Falls, and through clouds you feel the mist, and in forest scenes you smell the trees.

 Tips and Advice

 Below are some suggestions and things to know to help you make the most out of your Christmas experience at FlyOver Canada.